clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

       # Ensure *.native* is in the kernel name

 #.
 Install the `linux-dev` bundle to obtain the kernel headers, which are
-   required for compiling kernel modules
+   required for compiling kernel modules.

    .. code-block:: bash

       sudo swupd bundle-add linux-dev

 #.
 Follow instructions from the kernel module source code to compile the
-   kernel module
+   kernel module.

 Load kernel module